julienloizelet/ddev-m2/README.md

 ### Prepare DDEV Magento 2 environment

-The final structure of the project will look like below.
+The structure of the project will look like below.

 ```
 m2-sources